thomasWeise/aitoa/book/metaheuristics/hillClimbing/README.md

 For each instance, all algorithms use the same random seeds, i.e., the hill climber and random sampling start with the same initial solutions.
 On the logarithmically scaled plots, this is almost invisible.
 The runs of the two different algorithms separate almost immediately.
-We already knew from [@tbl:hillClimbing1SwapJSSP] that&nbsp;`hc_1swap` converges very quickly.
+We already knew from [@tbl:jssp_hc_1swap_results] that&nbsp;`hc_1swap` converges very quickly.
 After initial phases with quick progress, it stops making any further progress, usually before 1000&nbsp;milliseconds have been consumed.
-This fits well to the values `med(t)` given in [@tbl:hillClimbing1SwapJSSP].
+This fits well to the values `med(t)` given in [@tbl:jssp_hc_1swap_results].
 With the exception of instance&nbsp;`la24`, there is much space between the runs of&nbsp;`rs` and&nbsp;`hc_1swap`.
 We can also see again that there is more variance in the end results of&nbsp;`hc_1swap` compared to those of&nbsp;`rs`, as they are spread wider in the vertical direction.

 ### Stochastic Hill Climbing with Restarts {#sec:stochasticHillClimbingWithRestarts}

 We now are in the same situation as with the&nbsp;`1rs` algorithm:
-There is some variance between the results and most of the "action" takes place in a short time compared to our total computational budget (1s vs. 3min).
+There is some variance between the results and most of the "action" takes place in a short time compared to our total computational budget (1&nbsp;second vs. 3&nbsp;minutes).
 Back in [@sec:randomSamplingAlgo] we made use of this situation by simply repeating&nbsp;`1rs` until the computational budget was exhausted, which we called the `rs`&nbsp;algorithm.
 Now the situation is a bit different, however.
 `1rs`&nbsp;creates exactly one solution and is finished, whereas our hill climber does not actually finish.
-It keeps creating modified copies of the current best solution, only that these happen to not be better.
+It keeps creating modified copies of the current best solution, only that these eventually do not mark improvements anymore.
 The algorithm has converged into a *local optimum*.

 \text.block{definition}{localOptimum}{A *local optimum* is a point&nbsp;$\localOptimum{\sespel}$ in the search space which maps to a better candidate solution than any other points in its neighborhood (see \text.ref{neighborhood}).}

 \text.block{definition}{prematureConvergence}{An optimization process has prematurely converged if it has not yet discovered the global optimum but can no longer improve its approximation quality.&nbsp;[@WCT2012EOPABT; @WZCN2009WIOD]}

+Due to the black-box nature of our basic hill climber algorithm, it is not really possible to know when the complete neighborhood of the current best solution has already been tested.
-Of course, our hill climber does not really know that it is trapped in a local optimum, that it has *prematurely converged*.
+Under the black-box assumption, we thus cannot know whether or not the algorithm is trapped in a local optimum and has *prematurely converged*.
-However, we can try to guess it: If there has not been any improvement for many steps, then the current-best candidate solution is probably a local optimum.
+However, we can try to guess it:
+If there has not been any improvement for a high number&nbsp;$L$ of steps, then the current-best candidate solution is probably a local optimum.
 If that happens, we just restart at a new random point in the search space.
 Of course, we will remember the **best ever encountered** candidate solution over all restarts and return it to the user in the end.

 #### The Algorithm {#sec:hillClimberWithRestartAlgo}

 1. Set counter&nbsp;$C$ of unsuccessful search steps to&nbsp;$0$.
-2. Set the overall-best objective value&nbsp;$\obspel_B$ to infinity and the overall-best candidate solution&nbsp;$\solspel_B$ to `NULL`.
+2. Set the overall-best objective value&nbsp;$\obspel_B$ to&nbsp;$+\infty$ and the overall-best candidate solution&nbsp;$\solspel_B$ to `NULL`.
-3. Create random point&nbsp;$\sespel$ in search space&nbsp;$\searchSpace$ (using the nullary search operator).
+3. Create a random point&nbsp;$\sespel$ in search space&nbsp;$\searchSpace$ (using the nullary search operator).
 4. Map the point&nbsp;$\sespel$ to a candidate solution&nbsp;$\solspel$ by applying the representation mapping&nbsp;$\solspel=\repMap(\sespel)$.
 5. Compute the objective value by invoking the objective function&nbsp;$\obspel=\objf(\solspel)$.
 6. Store&nbsp;$\sespel$ in the variable&nbsp;$\bestSoFar{\sespel}$ and&nbsp;$\obspel$ in&nbsp;$\bestSoFar{\obspel}$.